kisswiki/kisswiki/src/web_browser/polyfill.md

 - If it’s a new object or method, you can probably polyfill it
 - If it’s something clever that the browser does outside of your code, you’re probably SOL

+But I’m afraid that my peach table belies some gray areas.

 https://hackernoon.com/polyfills-everything-you-ever-wanted-to-know-or-maybe-a-bit-less-7c8de164e423